 If you plan on making soaps and stews with your Japanese rice cooker, or are concerned about the long term health concerns related to non stick coatings, you may want to consider buying a model with a ceramic pot.

-All the electric rice cookers we have seen so far use a metal material for their inner bowl.
+All the electric rice cookers we have evaluated so far use a metal material for their inner bowl.
 If, for one reason or another, you’re looking for a Japanese rice cooker that uses a ceramic inner bowl instead, the Tianji FD30D has you covered.

 Many people prefer ceramic over metal for a variety of reasons.
 First off, with metal pots, the non-stick coating tends to scratch off over time, especially if crusty rice is repeatedly scraped off the bottom.
-Secondly, more and more people are growing concerned about heavy metals and other contaminants used to make non-stick coating.
+Secondly, more and more people are growing concerned about heavy metals and other contaminants used to make the non-stick coating.
 Because ceramic pots don’t employ a non stick coating, they effectively alleviate this concern.
 Finally, ceramic pots are easier to clean as food doesn’t stick to them as strongly.

 If you plan on making soaps and stews with your Japanese rice cooker or are concerned about the long-term health concerns related to non-stick coatings, you may want to consider buying a model with a ceramic pot.